Forest School and Outdoor Play Options

 BUDS HQ is located at Brampton Grange, nestled between Church and Chapel Brampton, Northamptonshire.
 Situated amongst beautiful countryside views and between two horse paddocks, it is a dedicated, secure space that allows children to explore freely and engage in risky play.

-BUDS HQ is currently under construction and is due for completion late June 2025.
-The space will include a firepit area, mud kitchen, storytelling area, role play, hammock, climbing opportunities as well as themed tuff trays.
+BUDS HQ is opened in late June 2025.
+The space includes a fire-pit area, mud kitchen, storytelling area, role-play, hammock, climbing opportunities, and themed tuff trays.
 The site is rich in wildlife, including rabbits, badgers, foxes and Muntjac deer, which makes a fantastic learning experience for children.

-Sessions for Under 5’s, Home Ed and SEND children will be available on weekdays and these will run during and out of term time.
-Brampton BUDS sessions are free play and child-led, I set up the environment, the children bring the magic!
+Sessions for Under 5s, Home Ed and SEND children will be available on weekdays, and these will run during and out of term time.
+Brampton BUDS sessions are free play and child-led.
+I set up the environment, and the children bring the magic!
 Refreshments will be available.

 ‘Toasty Sessions’ will also involve the opportunity for children to toast marshmallows and make s’mores around the campfire.